terremoth/php-win32-filepicker/README.md

 # PHP Win32 File Picker

+Calls Windows Explorer to select file(s).

+You are able to configure to select 1 or multiple files, filtering by extensions or let the user free to choose any.

 Unlocked by the power of PHP's [FFI](https://www.php.net/manual/en/book.ffi.php)

 _Not because we must do it, but because we can!_